Elizabeth Jane Weston: Influence

 During her lifetime, many humanists across Europe, including Jan Dousa, celebrated her poetic achievement.
 (Note: These are gathered in Cheney and Hosington, pp. 376-437.)
 Some decades later, John Evelyn praised Weston as, with Sir Thomas More, the best of neo-Latin poets.

 Death and legacy

 Weston died in 1612, and contemporary epitaphs say she died of consumption (not in childbirth).
 She is buried in St. Thomas' Church in Malá Strana in Prague.

 Weston was known as Virgo Angla, Latin for "the English Maiden".
 Her work is referred to as Westonia, which is also her own Latin name.

+In 2025, the non-profit press Pixelia Publishing published a Latin commentary on Weston's works called Westonia: Selected Works of Elizabeth Jane Weston under Pixelia's Experrecta Series: Women Latin Authors.
+The Westonia commentary was compiled by students from Bryn Mawr, Haverford, and Swarthmore College students under the mentorship of Haverford's Bret Mulligan.